Stefen-Taime/Iceberg-Dbt-Trino-Hive-modern-open-source-data-stack/README.md

           docker exec -it superset superset init
    ```

-   This step may take some time.
-Meanwhile, you can join the [official Slack channel](https://join.slack.com/t/apache-superset/shared_invite/zt-l5f5e0av-fyYu8tlfdqbMdz_sPLwUqQ) for support and discussions.

 6. **Start Using Superset**:
    After configuration, access Superset at `http://localhost:8080` with the default credentials:
    - Username: `admin`